danielriveroc/DoMEv1/README.md

 To run this, you need to have the following files in the same folder:

-	- DoME.jl -> Main algorithm
+	- Tree.jl -> Tree structure creation and some useful functions to operate.
-	- Equation.jl
+	- DoME.jl -> Main algorithm, with the searches and the 4 strategies.
-	- NodePool.jl
+	- Equation.jl -> Management of the equations of each node, and calculation of the best constant for each node.
-	- Tree.jl -> Tree structure creation and some useful functions to operate
+	- NodePool.jl -> Struct for storing nodes to be used in the tree.
+This struct is filled with variables; however, in the future other nodes (and subtrees) could be stored on it.

 An alternative way to run DoME is by creating a DoME struct and calling the function Step! for each iteration.
 This is automatically done by the previous way to run DoME.
+To eun DoME, only the packages Statistics and Random are needed.

 # How to repeat the experiments described in the paper